-- (a) "National origin" includes but is not limited to, the individual's or ancestors' actual or perceived: - (1) physical, cultural, or linguistic characteristics associated with a national origin group; - (2) marriage to or association with persons of a national origin group; - (3) tribal affiliation; - (4) membership in or association with an organization identified with or seeking to promote the interests of a national origin group; - (5) attendance or participation in schools, churches, temples, mosques, or other religious institutions generally used by persons of a national origin group; and place of birth or geographic origin, national origin group or ethnicity; the physical, cultural, or linguistic characteristics of a national origin; an individual's marriage to, or association or perceived association with, a person of a national origin group; an individual's parental relationship with a person of a national origin group, including an adoptive, step, or foster care parental relationship; membership in or association with an organization identified with or seeking to promote the interests of a national origin group; attendance or participation in schools, churches, temples, or mosques, or other institutions generally associated with a national origin group; actual or perceived association of an individual's name with a national origin group; and language and/or accent.
-National origin also includes an individual's tribal affiliation. - (c) "Undocumented applicant or employee" means an applicant or employee who lacks legal authorization under federal law to work in the United States.
+- (a) "National origin" includes but is not limited to, the individual's or ancestors' actual or perceived: - (1) physical, cultural, or linguistic characteristics associated with a national origin group; - (2) marriage to or association with persons of a national origin group; - (3) tribal affiliation;

+- (4) membership in or association with an organization identified with or seeking to promote the interests of a national origin group; - (5) attendance or participation in schools, churches, temples, mosques, or other religious institutions generally used by persons of a national origin group; and - (6) name that is associated with a national origin group. - (b) "National origin groups" include, but are not limited to, ethnic groups, geographic places of origin, and countries that are not presently in existence.

+place of birth or geographic origin, national origin group or ethnicity; the physical, cultural, or linguistic characteristics of a national origin; an individual's marriage to, or association or perceived association with, a person of a national origin group; an individual's parental relationship with a person of a national origin group, including an adoptive, step, or foster care parental relationship; membership in or association with an organization identified with or seeking to promote the interests of a national origin group; attendance or participation in schools, churches, temples, or mosques, or other institutions generally associated with a national origin group; actual or perceived association of an individual's name with a national origin group; and language and/or accent.
+National origin also includes an individual's tribal affiliation. - (c) "Undocumented applicant or employee" means an applicant or employee who lacks legal authorization under federal law TO BE PRESENT AND/OR to work in the United States.